Quackscam and Cockatiels

 In the meantime, however, we may amuse ourselves with speculation about some of the more curious aspects of the case.
 I was surprised, for example, to learn there is a market in Jacksonville for pet hermit crabs.
 I was also tantalized by this sentence in the State Journal-Register: "Police also found the [sic] 47 snails in the store, but have been unable to determine if they are dead or alive."
 The State of Illinois's personnel department has the same problem, of course.
 My advice would have been for investigators to wait until 4:20; if the snails got up and rushed for the elevators they were alive.
 If they did not, they were dead—or on civil service.

 I was surprised to hear that killing tropical fish falls under the state's animal cruelty statutes.
 Most of the people I know have kept tropicals at one time or another, including me.
-There isn't one of us who couldn't curdle the humane society's blood with tales of guramis boiling alive when the tank thermometer ran amok, or accidentally bleaching the buggers by neglecting to neutralize chlorinated water.
-Perhaps that's why people were so shocked at the news from Jacksonville: By killing the animals before the customers could get them home where they could do it themselves, the owners had taken all the fun out of pet owning.
+There isn't one of us who couldn't curdle the humane society's blood with tales of guramis boiling alive when the tank thermometer ran amok, or accidentally bleaching the buggers by neglecting to neutralize chlorinated water before refilling one's aquarium.
+Perhaps that's why people were so shocked at the news from Jacksonville: By killing the animals before the customers could get them home where they could do it themselves, the owners had taken all the fun out of pet-owning.

 One of the survivors (already hard at work on a book no doubt) was a female cockatiel, a smallish, crested Australian parrot related to the cockatoo.
 I confess to a lifelong prejudice against keeping exotic animals as pets, perhaps because most such unhappy animals seem to be bought by beauty shop operators.
 I object to the practice on the same grounds I object to performances by East European family circuses: in each case they represent the systematic exploitation for profit of one species by another, higher species.